-5.2.c.2 Administrative Level I (Tier II)
+Administrative Level I (Tier II)

-Includes: Assistant Executive Director, Section Director, Classroom Teacher, Parents/Guardians, and Student.
+Includes: Section Director(s), Classroom Teacher, Parents/Guardians, and Student.

 Administration Level I behaviors generally result in interventions but may result in a suspension.
 This level generally accounts for 5-10% of behaviors.
 This level may include (but not limited to): documented chronic behaviors from Classroom Management Level and those listed on the pyramid (chronic issues from Category I, destruction of property, bullying/harassment, harmful behavior, plagiarism, stealing, profanity, obscenity, misuse of personal or school-owned electronics, etc.).
 Willful harmful behavior that results in injury of a child will be considered a physical assault.